 Using export to pass the PATH environment variable to child processes

-This type of PATH definition will set the environment variable for your current shell session, but any new programs you run might not see the new path you've added.
+This type of PATH definition sets the environment variable for your current shell session, but any new programs you run might not see the new path you've added.
 That's because your shell lets you control the environment by requiring you to manually declare what environment variables are passed on to other programs and processes.
 You can accomplished this with the export command.
 If you run: